thatguystone/gocovr/README.md

 ### gocovr [cover.out]

-Running `gocovr` will intepret a `cover.out` file by default; you may pass in any other file to parse.
+Running `gocovr` will interpret a `cover.out` file by default; you may pass in any other file to parse.

 ## Arguments